IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

      - Some Key:
          description: a short description of the key

-When importing a tagged codelist, any occurrence of ``{Tag}`` in the name of a code will be replaced by the corresponding element in the Tag dictionary.
-If the tag does not contain an element with ``{Tag}``, the tag name is used.
+When importing a tagged codelist, code containing ``{Tag}`` in its name of a code will be replaced by the name of the corresponding tag.
+In addition any code attributes containing ``{Tag}`` will also be replaced.
+If the corresponding tag contains the attribute, this will be used for substitution, otherwise the tag name is used.

-As an example, the following variable:
+To illustrate, consider the following variable:

 .. code:: yaml